-I have a degree in Creative Writing and Literature from the University of British Columbia and I am enrolled in post grad studies part time at Regent College in Vancouver.
-I am currently working on several new writing projects that I hope to share in 2019.
-Not all of them are focused on 'identity'.
+I have a B.A. in Creative Writing and Literature from the University of British Columbia.
+I am enrolled in post grad studies part time at Regent College in Vancouver.
+I am also enrolled at Dalhousie University and King's College in the MFA Creative Nonfiction program.

 Some of my articles have been published in both English and French.
 My work experience also includes Program Management at UBC Faculty of Medicine, Director of Women's Ministries in the province of Québec, Inspirational Speaker and Hill Staffer.